 According to Wikipedia, “Yurie Omi (born July 27, 1988) is a Japanese female announcer, television reporter, television personality, and news anchor for NHK.
 Omi is one of the hosts of NHK morning news show NHK News Ohayō Nippon.
 She is also the co-host of NHK television series Bura Tamori aired from April 2016.”

 I’ve been a big fan of Yurie Omi since the beginning of this year when I sat in front of the TV by chance at my parents’ house and watched her for the first time in Bura Tamori (I had rarely seen it before, though).
-This program is a travel show where NHK’s broadcaster strolls Japan’s particular town or area with Tamori, one of Japan’s renowned TV personalities, and a geophysicist, a local historian or a curator, to investigate the place’s topics such as terrain features, history, culture and civil engineering.
+This program is a travel show where NHK’s broadcaster strolls Japan’s particular town or area with Tamori, one of Japan’s renowned TV personalities, and a geophysicist, a local historian, or a curator, to investigate the place’s topics such as terrain features, history, culture, and civil engineering.

 Why do I think she is so attractive?
 I think the reason is three-fold.
 Firstly, she sometimes shows goofy behavior in her TV programs, although she is actually very smart and good-looking.
 She wore her dress back to front in the news show.
 In Bura Tamori, she read the thermometer incorrectly.
 (She said the temperature of hot spring water was 940 degrees Celcius while it really pointed 94.0 degrees.)
 Such slight weaknesses mean imperfection, which is what Japanese people value in tradition.
 This mentality makes the Japanese regard her weaknesses as charming.
 Secondly, she acts or speaks less highhandedly than average so-called “joshi-ana” and TV personalities.
 They often show off, but she doesn’t.
 They often speak aggressively, but she never does it.
 Her attitude like this gives a favorable impression to many Japanese viewers.
 Thirdly, most of her personality looks so similar to mine that I find something congenial in her.
 I don’t think she is such a personality that is good at thinking on her feet and speaking off the cuff with a ready wit.
 Rather, she looks genuine, and she can only do diligently what she has to do with simple honesty.
-Such characteristics of her is just like mine.
+Such characteristics are just like mine.

 For those reasons, I got fascinated by her.
 I watch every TV program she appears in.
 I get up at five in the morning on weekdays to watch NHK’s morning news show she hosts.
 In Saturday evening I watch Bura Tamori to see her traveling with Tamori.